stripe/stripe-ios/README.md

 1. Make sure "Copy items into destination group's folder (if needed)" is checked"
 1. Click "Add"

-You will also need to add the `QuartzCore` framework to your project.
+You will also need to add the `QuartzCore` and `Security` frameworks to your project.

 ## Example app